-Physical Education provides a foundation for developing active and informed members of society, capable of managing the interactions between themselves and their social, cultural and physical environments.
+Physical Education provides a foundation for developing active and informed of society, members capable managing the interactions between themselves and their social, cultural and physical environments.
 This subject is designed to be a preparatory course for those considering selecting the Year 11 and 12 general subject, Physical Education (ATAR).